erco77/1a2-pic/rev-e/README-users-manual.txt

     ORDERING PHONES
     ---------------
     To order more phones, check Ebay, Amazon, or other surplus sources for 1a2 multiline phones.
-AT&T models 2564, 2565, and 2830 all work with this board.
+AT&T 1A2 models 565, 2564, 2565, and 2830 all have been tested to work with this board.
+    Other models may work as well; check the Bell System Practices (BSP) wiring diagrams to make sure.

     ORDERING EXTENSION CABLES
     -------------------------